forj-oss/docs/user/apaas.rst

 The overall aPaas integration scenario is for a blueprint to include a node (OS depends on the aPaas vendor's CLI OS support - almost all run on linux/Mac OSX) that will execute the CLIs to interact with their environment.
-More support for aPaas vendors can be easily added by simply installing on the CI/CD node the necessary CLIs via the blueprint's orchestration mechanism.
+More support for aPaas vendors can be easily added by simply installing on the CI/CD node the required
+CLIs via the blueprint's orchestration mechanism.